AppliedLogicSystems/ALSProlog/13-Using-the-Prolog-Shell.md

 that accesses to it from other modules must be prefixed with ‘builtins:’ as in

     ...,builtins:command_line(Cmds),...

+The option -P is just like option -p, except that the name of the running image (alspro, alsdev, or possibly an application image built from them) is pushed onto the front of the list returned by command_line/1.
+So if my_appl_img is the name of an image built from alspro, then

+    my_appl_img -heap 100 -q -no_dot_alspro -P -icecream -special_deal

+would result in the following fact being asserted in module builtins:

+    command_line([my_appl_img, '-icecream', '-special_deal']).

 ````
 ````
 -nwd The -nwd option instructs the debugger to only use the system console for